**This post is regularly updated. Do you have updates, suggestions or photos you want to share? Send us an email at email@example.com.**

 AN INCREASED NEED FOR DONATIONS AND NONPROFITS AS COVID-19 IMPACTS JOBS, WAYS OF LIFE

-In response to the pandemic, the United Way of the Greater Triangle announced Monday that it launched a Rapid Response Fund to help supply funding for nonprofit organizations providing local residents with necessary resources such as food, hygiene supplies, childcare and housing support.
+In response to the pandemic, the United Way of the Greater Triangle announced on March 16 that it launched a Rapid Response Fund to help supply funding for nonprofit organizations providing local residents with necessary resources such as food, hygiene supplies, childcare and housing support.
 To support these efforts, donate here or mail checks made out to United Way of the Greater Triangle to Rapid Response Fund, P.O.
 Box 110583, Durham, NC 27709-0962.

 Rebekah Miel of Miel Design Studio organized a GoFundMe in partnership with the Day One Disaster Relief, a disaster relief organization founded in September 2018 in the wake of Hurricane Florence.
 Supported by community leaders – Mayor Steve Schewel; City Council members Vernetta Alston, Javiera Caballero, DeDreana Freeman, Jillian Johnson, Mark-Anthony Middleton and Charlie Reece; and members of the Durham County Board of Commissioners – the fund gives relief to individuals impacted by the outbreak and helps purchase medical and cleaning supplies.
 It’s reached more than $6,000 out of its $1 million goal.